oxctl/support-utils/course-index/README.md

     cat courses.csv | /.manage-course-index.sh -h universityofoxford.test.instructure.com -s true

-It will always output a spreadsheet containing the previous values of all the courses.
+It will always output a spreadsheet containing the previous values of all the courses (this is before any changes were made).